matscode/laravel.com-offline/resources/docs/5.5/scheduling.md

 If needed, you may specify how many minutes must pass before the "without overlapping" lock expires.
 By default, the lock will expire after 24 hours:

     $schedule->command('emails:send')->withoutOverlapping(10);

-<a name="running-tasks-on-one-server"></a>
-### Running Tasks On One Server

-> {note} To utilize this feature, your application must be using the `memcached` or `redis` cache driver as your application's default cache driver.
-In addition, all servers must be communicating with the same central cache server.

-If your application is running on multiple servers, you may limit a scheduled job to only execute on a single server.
-For instance, assume you have a scheduled task that generates a new report every Friday night.
-If the task scheduler is running on three worker servers, the scheduled task will run on all three servers and generate the report three times.
-Not good!

-To indicate that the task should run on only one server, use the `onOneServer` method when defining the scheduled task.
-The first server to obtain the task will secure an atomic lock on the job to prevent other servers from running the same task at the same time:

-    $schedule->command('report:generate')
-                    ->fridays()
-                    ->at('17:00')
-                    ->onOneServer();

 <a name="maintenance-mode"></a>
 ### Maintenance Mode